prplnorangesoda/A-Game-Of-Bread/README.md

-# A-Game-Of-Bread
+# A Game Of Bread

-An idle game made by me to test out Javascript/HTML5 games.
+An old idle game I made when I was learning web-game development.

-It should be up on my Github Pages
+Play at your own risk.